otoolej/list_of_projects/README.md

-# :sparkles: Directory of Neonatal EEG algorithms and Generic Signal-Processing Tools :tada: :rocket:
+# :sparkles: Directory of Projects
+## Algorithms for Neonatal EEG (+ NIRS), Signal Processing Tools, Machine Learning Methods, and More

-Directory of repositories on [Github](https://github.com/otoolej/)
+Directory of repositories on this [Github page](https://github.com/otoolej/). :octocat:

+Computer code for analysing neurophysiological signals :brain:, including EEG and NIRS, recorded from infants in the neonatal intensive care unit. :baby: :hospital:

+Also includes code for generic signal processing tools (such as time--frequency analysis) and machine learning tools.

 ___